 Bake pirozhki in the middle of oven for ~25 min.
 Check them, if they look brown enough – take them out.

-There’s no need to glaze pirozhki with egg and to leave them to raise, if you intend to fry them.
+There’s no need to glaze pirozhki with egg and to leave them to rise, if you intend to fry them.

 If you deep-fry pirozhki – preheat oil to the appropriate temperature.
 Low temperature will make pirozhki absorb too much oil.
 High temperature will give no chance to have fully fried piroshki (they will have raw dough inside).
 This dough puffs up at least twice, no matter how thin you roll it out.